yaodingyd/yaodingyd.github.io/_posts/2016-04-08-http-and-session.md

 9. *DNT(Do Not Track)*: indicate whether or not a browser should be allowed to user tracking(cookies, Internet address, browser fingerprinting).

 ### Security and Authentication
-TTPS is a secure version of HTTP, inserting an additional layer between HTTP and TCP called TLS or SSL (Transport Layer Security or Secure Sockets Layer, respectively).
+HTTPS is a secure version of HTTP, inserting an additional layer between HTTP and TCP called TLS or SSL (Transport Layer Security or Secure Sockets Layer, respectively).
 HTTPS communicates over port 443 by default.

+#### How HTTPS works

+1. Client sent request to server, server sends back with *public key* and *certificate*.
+2. CLient checks *certificate*'s *digital signiture* with preinstalled *Certificate Authorities(CA)*.
+3. *Certificate* is trusted; client use *public key* to generate a *session key*.
+4. Client sends data with *session key* to server; server decrypts using *Private key* to get *session key*
+5. Client and server talks with encrypted messages in *session key*
+6. *Private key* is always kept protected in server, *public key* is distrubited freely; any message encryted with *public key* can only be decrypted with *private key* --- this is asymmetric key
+7. Once server and client establish connection, they use *session key* to send data --- this is symmetric key

 Cross-Origin Resource Sharing (CORS) gives web servers cross-domain access controls, which enable secure cross-domain data transfers.
 Modern browsers use CORS in an API container - such as XMLHttpRequest - to mitigate risks of cross-origin HTTP requests.
 The response header adds a Access-Control-Allow-Origin header to specifies a URI that may access the resource.